2023 Solar Incentives Guide for Dyer, IN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Make sure you speak with your Dyer utility company about signing a net metering contract.
-This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to speak to your Dyer utility company about signing a net metering contract.
+This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

-• Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
-Property tax exemptions let you ignore the added value of your solar system when calculating the amount of property tax you need to pay.
+• Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
+Property tax exemptions let you ignore the value added by your solar system when calculating the amount of property tax you need to pay on your home.

 Best Solar Financing